Frequently Asked Questions FAQ

 As a result of the altitude the wine has more colour, more minerality, greater acidity and at the same time are softer and deeper, with a wide range of aromas that are both fresh and unusual.

-2what are the analytical characteristics found in the CARA NORD wines, created from vines at higher altitudes?
+2What are the analytical characteristics found in the Cara Nord Celler wines, created from vines at higher altitudes?

 At higher altitudes anthocyanins rise dramatically.